Tan

 McKegney |

 The B&W bunker photos are of the 377th Combat SPS standing atop O51 Bunker, which was immediately inside the TSN Air Base perimeter.
 O51 Bunker, just after the initial assault, was the concrete bunker which took the brunt of the TET 1968 offensive on TSN.
 As I saw things, I understood that the enemy had overrun and taken the bunker.
 The large visible gaping holes in it are owing to air strikes against what became an enemy position on the base.
-Security Police Sergeant CYR, with the 377th SPS, died
+Now, almost [40] years

 have passed since TET!
 Sgt Coggins was among those five